Trolly Good Fellow

 The Honest Verdict: Both Are Worth It, But One Is Better First

-This is the question I get asked roughly five times a week on WhatsApp.
-A couple in their late thirties from Pune saving up for a meaningful international trip.
-A solo traveler in Bangalore with two weeks of leave.
-A family planning their first trip beyond Southeast Asia.
-The question is always some version of: "Swathi, Egypt or Jordan?
+This is the question I am asked several times a week on WhatsApp.
+A couple in their late thirties from Pune saving for one meaningful trip.
+A solo traveller in Bangalore with two weeks of leave.
+A family going beyond Southeast Asia for the first time.
+It is always some version of: "Swathi, Egypt or Jordan?
 We can only do one this year."

 Here's the simple decision tree I use with travelers: